Serhipo/time-tracker/README.md

 **Note:** It's also worth noting that it's the beginning of the month, so when generating the data, only a small percentage of the created blocks will be included in the report.

+## Implemented endpoints

+- `/block/makeData` - generate a number of data objects and save them in a database.
+- `/report/thisMonthReport` - return a summary of the generated objects

 ## Development

 Install project dependencies with Yarn: `$ yarn`